 However, a general rule of thumb is to expect a fuel stop of 30 – 60 minutes.

-Although this time cannot simply be added to the non-stop flight time.
+This time cannot simply be added to the non-stop flight time.
 This 30 to 60-minute fuel stop is the time that the aircraft is on the ramp (also known as an apron).

 Factors Affecting Duration of Fuel Stops